Andrea Lussardi: Piacenza

 Lussardi returned to Piacenza and was a member of the first team and an overage player of the reserve in Berretti League.
 He played twice in 2011–12 Coppa Italia.
 Lussardi was one of the attacking midfielder in 4–2–3–1 formation.
 However, he was injured by a foul of Davide Moro and missed a few months.
 Lussardi made his debut in 2011–12 Lega Pro Prima Divisione on 4 April 2012, after the club was declared bankruptcy by the court, with Lussardi and Colombi became a financial burden for the club with impaired performance.
 Lussardi substituted Francesco Lisi in that match.
 He made his first start on 25 April (rescheduled week 31), after the last match of the reserve league on 21 April.

-In June 2012 no investor wished to takeover the shares of Piacenza for just €50,000 (as the new shareholder still had to recapitalization and the club was heavily penalized in 2011–12 Italian football scandal), thus Piacenza did not apply to enter professional league and folded.
+In June 2012 no investor wished to take over the shares of Piacenza for just €50,000 (as the new shareholder still had to recapitalization and the club was heavily penalized in 2011–12 Italian football scandal), thus Piacenza did not apply to enter professional league and folded.
 As FIGC did not forced players to have any obligation to sign a new contract with the new club formed in the same city, thus Lussardi would become a free agent and the indebtedness of the club would further damaged by the write-off of the high accounting value of Lussardi and Colombi (about €2.25 million).